Category: Affiliated Graduate Teaching Fellows

 Leslie Rowen

-Leslie Rowen is a third year PhD student in the Department of English and Comparative Literature.
+Leslie Rowen is a PhD student in the Department of English and Comparative Literature.
 There, she focuses on 20th Century American Literature of War, especially soldier writings composed during wartime.
 In 2017, she received her B.A. in English and Spanish from Bellarmine University in Louisville, KY.
 During her time at Bellarmine, she studied for a semester at the Universidad San Francisco de Quito in Quito, Ecuador, where she took classes in Spanish and Ecuador’s history.
-Between he … Read more
+Between her time at U … Read more

 Lindsay Ragle-Miller

-Lindsay Ragle-Miller is currently a first-year PhD student at the University of North-Carolina at Chapel Hill, who teaches ENGL 105, the introductory composition course.
+Lindsay Ragle-Miller is a PhD student at the University of North-Carolina at Chapel Hill, who teaches ENGL 105, the introductory composition course.
 In research, Lindsay is interested in Medieval Studies, particularly through the lenses of Disability Studies and Queer Studies.
 She earned a BA in English with Teacher’s Certification from Eastern Illinois University in 2009.
-Even then, Lindsay was interested in Medieval Studies, as one of the first students to earn an interdis … Read more
+Even then, Lindsay was interested in Medieval Studies, as one of the first students to earn an interdisciplinary minor in Me … Read more

 Mindy Buchanan-King